Meet the District

 What do I like most about my job?
 The chance to always learn and share this love of learning with so many people.

 What do I like most about Butler County?
 Being out in nature whether hiking the trails or kayaking on the river.

 Contact me to learn more about cover crops, waterways, buffer strips, conservation tillage, rural drainage, and other conservation practices.

 Background: A native of Butler County, born in Hamilton and raised in Okeana, I spent much of my youth on my Grandfather's farm.
 It is here that I gained my earliest experiences in farming.
 While attending Ross High School I was able to spend time there as an FFA member and get involved in our chapter.
 Because of these things I chose to further my education by attending Wilmington College and major in agronomy.
-I graduated from Wilmington College in December of 2018 with a Bachelor's of Science in Agronomy.
+I graduated from Wilmington College with a Bachelor's of Science in Agronomy.

 Natural Resource Conservation Services Staff

 Ohio's NRCS Mission: Helping Ohioans protect their land and our environment.